 Ombudsman Requirements.
 The Applicant or Sponsor of an Assisted Living Residence is required to assist the Assisted Living Ombudsman Program in its duties as a condition of maintaining Certification.
 See 651 CMR 13.00, et seq.

-Quality Improvement and Assurance Program.
+Quality Assurance and Performance Improvement.
 The Residence shall establish an effective, ongoing quality improvement and assurance program to evaluate its operations and services to continuously improve services and operations, and to assure Resident health, safety, and welfare.
 The program should encompass oversight and monitoring of Residence services, ongoing quality improvement, and implementation of any plan that addresses improved quality of services.
-The Residence shall periodically gather, annually review and analyze data to evaluate its provision of services to its residents, the overall outcome of services and planning, and Resident satisfaction.
+Residence staff shall periodically gather, review and analyze data at least quarterly to evaluate its provision of services to its residents and assess the overall outcome of services and planning and Resident experience of care.
 The program must be based on analysis of relevant information focusing on Resident safety, well-being and satisfaction.
 The program shall include but not be limited to review and assessment of the following operations:

 Service Planning.
-The Residence shall review a random sample of Resident assessments, service plans and progress notes at least once each year to ensure that the Residents' service plans have been implemented and are effective.
+The Residence shall review a random sample of Resident assessments, service plans and progress notes at least once each year to ensure that the Residents' service plans have been implemented and meet the Resident’s general needs and any self-identified goals.

 Resident Safety Assurances.
-The Residence shall review policies and procedures designed to ensure a safe environment for all residents; and
+The Residence shall review policies and procedures designed to ensure a safe environment for all residents.
+Such policies and procedures shall include an Evidence Informed Falls Prevention Program.

 Medication Quality Plan.
 The Residence shall develop and implement systems that support and promote safe SAMM, and if applicable, LMA programs.
 The Medication quality plan shall include but need not be limited to the following components:

-Semiannual evaluation- of each Personal Care worker that examines his or her awareness of SAMM regulations and applicable policies, and verifies his or her demonstrated ability to comply with SAMM regulations and related Residence policies and procedures; and
+Semiannual evaluation- of each Personal Care worker that examines his or her awareness of SAMM and LMA regulations and applicable policies, and verifies his or her demonstrated ability to comply with SAMM and LMA regulations and related Residence policies and procedures; and

-A quarterly audit of a random sample of the Residence medication documentation sheets required under 651 CMR 12.04(2)(b)2. to ensure compliance with SAMM protocols and Residence policies.
+A quarterly audit of a random sample of the Residence medication documentation sheets required under 651 CMR 12.04(2)(b)2. to ensure compliance with SAMM and LMA protocols and Residence policies.

 A system shall be in place to facilitate the detection of issues and problems, to expedite the implementation of action, to resolve problems and communicate outcomes of actions taken or refused.
 Information solicited from Residents should be collected in a manner which offers anonymity (e.g., suggestion box, resident satisfaction surveys, etc.).

 Data analysis shall be used to identify and implement changes that will improve performance or reduce the risk of Resident harm.
-The Residence shall maintain documentation that shows it has collected and analyzed data; that appropriate actions were implemented to address identified issues and resolve problems; and shall note any follow-up actions that were recommended, planned and taken or not taken.
+The Residence shall maintain documentation demonstrating it has collected and analyzed data, implemented appropriate actions to address identified issues and resolve problems, and shall note any recommended follow-up actions and whether or not they were performed.

-The result of the quality improvement program cannot be the sole basis for a determination of non-compliance pursuant to 651 CMR 12.09.
+The result of the quality assurance and performance improvement program cannot be the sole basis for a determination of non-compliance pursuant to 651 CMR 12.09.

-Disaster and Emergency Preparedness Plan.
-Each Residence shall have a comprehensive emergency management plan to meet potential disasters and emergencies, including fire; flood; severe' weather; loss of heat, electricity, or water services; and resident-specific crises, such as a missing resident.
+Emergency Preparedness Plan and Reporting Requirements.
+Each Residence shall have a comprehensive emergency management plan to meet potential disasters and emergencies, including fire; flood; severe weather; loss of heat, electricity, or water services; and resident-specific crises, such as a missing resident.
 The plan shall be designed to reasonable ensure the continuity of operations of the Residence.

 Plan Requirements.